zendy/shades/README.md

 // and even do pattern matching on props! const Button = shades.button({
   border: '1px solid',
-  borderColor: {
-    dark: colours.button.border.dark
-  },
-  backgroundColor: {
-    // Only the first match will become the value of this rule.
-    // If there is a default value defined, then that will be the value
-    // if there are no matches.
-    dark: colours.button.dark,
-    light: colours.button.light,
-    // Yep, even functions can be used in pattern matching.
-In this case,
-    // `value` is the value of the `mode` property, if its defined.
-    // If `mode` is not `super`, then this fn returns undefined, and
-    // this property will be skipped.
-    mode: value => value === 'super' && 'yellow',
-    default: '#ffffff'
-  },
   // Yes, all props passed to this component can be used in both patterns and in functions
   color: ({ dark }) => dark && colours.text.dark,
-  // Use the states helper to simplify pseudo selectors like hover, active and visited
+  // Use the states helper to simplify pseudo-classes like `:hover`, `:active` and `:visited`
-  // Alternatively, just specify a key like [':hover'] ...states({
+  // Alternatively, just specify a key like `':hover'` (see the SimpleBox example above) ...states({
     hover: {
       fontWeight: 'bold',